Relaxing

 Valentine's Day Greetings

-In 1945, a loving son sent this Valentine's Day card to his mother, Mrs. George Laidlaw in Ingersoll, Ontario.
-Likely sent from Italy given the illustration inside, the card conveys all the love and well-wishes of a son keen to return home after service overseas.
+In 1945, a loving son sent this Valentine's Day card to his mother in Ingersoll, Ontario.
+Distributed by the Salvation Army and sent from Italy, it conveys all the love and well-wishes of a son keen to return home after service overseas.

 Camp Vernon, BC